Jean-Yves Raimbaud

-Raimbaud died in June 1998, having had lung cancer for some time.
+Jean-Yves Raimbaud died in June 1998 after producing the first episode of Oggy and the Cockroaches, having had lung cancer for some time.

 Early life

 Raimbaud was born on 27 February 1958, in Évreux, France.
 At age 14, he abandoned his studies in favor of training as a painter in words.
 Thus, he made his debut in drawing, although initially, he mainly drew billboards.

 Career

 In 1975, he joined a then-small animation studio called DIC Entertainment created by Jean Chalopin.
 This was where he learned to make cartoons.
 In the studio, he met directors like Bruno Bianchi (Inspector Gadget), Bernard Deyriès (The Mysterious Cities of Gold), etc. In the 1980s, he helped launch the series Ulysses 31.
 He decided to pursue his career in Paris.
 He contributed to Albert Barillé's series, Once Upon a Time...
 Space and Once Upon a Time...
 Life.

 In 1986, Raimbaud created his own studio, Jingle, with Christian Masson (advertising and producer).
 25 people under them outsourced series like Spartakus and the Sun Beneath the Sea and Rahan.
 A year later, the company stood out with productions such as Mimi Cracra (A2), Walter Melon (Canal+) and Les Enfants de la Liberté (FR3).
 It was not until 1988 that Jingle itself made a series: Manu created by cartoonist Frank Margerin.
 Thus, 104 episodes were broadcast on La Cinq, starting in March 1990.
 The challenge of Raimbaud was not to create tasteless cartoons for children only.
 In 1992, the bankruptcy and liquidation of La Cinq caused the closure of many production companies.
 In 1993, Jingle itself became bankrupt.